April 21, 2025

 Vineyard Wind’s epic blade failure demonstrates that they are NOT good neighbors.

 Please join us in our efforts to stop this environmental disaster.
 We are petitioning the Supreme Court and will be taking additional legal action to hold government agencies and developers accountable to follow important environmental laws.
 We need your support now more than ever.
+Read more about the blade failure here.

 The Latest